Justin Bethel

-Justin Andrew Bethel (born June 17, 1990) is an American football cornerback and special teamer for the Miami Dolphins of the National Football League (NFL).
-He was drafted by the Arizona Cardinals in the sixth round of the 2012 NFL Draft.
-He played college football at Presbyterian.
+Justin Andrew Bethel (born June 17, 1990) is an American former professional football player who was a cornerback and special teamer in the National Football League (NFL).
+He played college football for the Presbyterian Blue Hose and was selected by the Arizona Cardinals in the sixth round of the 2012 NFL draft.

 Early life

-Bethel was born in Sumter, South Carolina and at age 6 he moved with his family to Columbia.
+Bethel was born in Sumter, South Carolina, and at age 6 he moved with his family to Columbia.
 He started playing football at age 11 when he was in sixth grade.
 He attended Blythewood High School where in 2007 he was named Blythewood's Defensive Player of the Year and Most Improved Defensive Player.
 He helped the team win the State Championship in 2006.

 College career

-Bethel did not receive much interest from college football programs, and he planned to study culinary arts at Johnson & Wales University, until his high school coach, former Clemson co-offensive coordinator and USF head coach Jeff Scott, was hired to be a coach for the Presbyterian College Blue Hose.
+Bethel did not receive much interest from college football programs, and he planned to study culinary arts at Johnson & Wales University, until his high school coach, former Clemson co-offensive coordinator and USF head coach Jeff Scott, was hired to be a coach for the Presbyterian Blue Hose.
 Bethel decided to attend Presbyterian, and majored in Business Administration.

 Bethel played in 12 games during his freshman season in 2008, amassing 54 tackles and 37 solo tackles.
-He had 2 interceptions and two blocked kicks.
+He had two interceptions and two blocked kicks.
 2009 was a breakout season for Bethel.
 He had a team-best 79 tackles during 11 games, 55 of which were solo.
-He blocked 3 kicks, two in a game against Gardner–Webb University.
+He blocked 3 kicks, two in a game against the Gardner–Webb Runnin' Bulldogs.
 He also forced one fumble and had 4.5 tackles for a loss.
-For his efforts, he was named to the Big South Conference All-Conference Second-team Defensive squad.
+For his efforts, he was named to the Big South Conference all-conference second-team defensive squad.